WebAssembly/design/Security.md

 [Traps](Semantics.md#traps) are used to immediately terminate execution and signal abnormal behavior to the execution environment.
 In a browser, this is represented as a JavaScript exception.
-Support for [module-defined trap handlers][future trapping] will be implemented in the future.
+Support for module-defined trap handlers may be implemented in the future.
 Operations that can trap include:

   * specifying an invalid index in any index space,
   * performing an indirect function call with a mismatched signature,